 Potentially grandiose if not absurdly arrogant, all this, I agree.
 And the legacy I dare hope to leave is a brick and mortar residential campus where individuals, couples, and families can come for immersion in this training for a week or more at a time.
 Hell, multiple campuses, all over the world!

-‘, assuming general competency and partnership, wat else is really needed?
+Assuming general competency and partnership, what else is really needed?
 Granted, at it’s best, it can only be an art form.
 But then, Michael Angelo and his kind didn’t do so badly.

 In any case, I look forward to getting to know you, because best I can tell, we sure do need some Real Adults out there.

 Founder of “Compassionate Hardball” website, and of the nascent International Services for Emotional and Interpersonal Safety and Effectiveness (ISEISE).